SuperElastix/SimpleElastix/Documentation/Sphinx/PointBasedRegistration.rst

 	The :code:`CorrespondingPointsEuclideanDistanceMetric` metric must be specified as the last metric due to technical constraints in elastix.

-The metric can also be added to all metrics in the SimpleElastix object with a single call.
+The metric can also be added to all metrics in the ElastixImageFilter object with a single call.

 ::

     import SimpleITK as sitk

-    SimpleElastix = sitk.SimpleElastix()
+    elastixImageFilter = sitk.ElastixImageFilter()
-    SimpleElastix.AddParameter( "Metric", "CorrespondingPointsEuclideanDistanceMetric" )
+    elastixImageFilter.AddParameter( "Metric", "CorrespondingPointsEuclideanDistanceMetric" )

 Or to a single parameter map (here we assume that SimpleElastix contains at least two parameter maps)

 ::

-    SimpleElastix.AddParameter( 1, "Metric", "CorrespondingPointsEuclideanDistanceMetric" )
+    elastixImageFilter.AddParameter( 1, "Metric", "CorrespondingPointsEuclideanDistanceMetric" )

 The point set are specified as text files.
 They can either be in `VTK pointdata legacy format <http://dunne.uni-hd.de/VisuSimple/documents/vtkfileformat.html#pointdata>`_ or elastix' own format that usually has the :code:`pts` extension.